MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Discussions

 The {blue and red} solid lines in Figure \ref{fig:magnetic_scale_height} indicate $\rho_1(z)$ and $\rho_2(z)$ for each $R$. {The specific values used to find the scale height at each radius are shown in the Table \ref{table:scale_height}.} From the figure, the density distribution in the $z$ direction can be {well fitted by the sum of the two components,} $\rho_1(z)$ and $\rho_2(z)$.
-The density distribution near the Galactic plane ($|z/h_1|<2$) is almost consistent with $\rho_1(z)$.
-This is because the density distribution near the Galactic plane is mainly supported by the gas pressure {so that} its thickness is determined by $h_1$. {In contrast, the magnetic pressure dominates in the upper regions.} Thus, the gas is spread out vertically beyond $z=h_1$.
+The density distribution near the {mid-plane} ($|z/h_1|<2$) is almost consistent with $\rho_1(z)$.
+This is because the density distribution near the {mid-plane} is mainly supported by the gas pressure {so that} its thickness is determined by $h_1$. {In contrast, the magnetic pressure dominates in the upper regions.} Thus, the gas is spread out vertically beyond $z=h_1$.
 At $R=0.45$ kpc (the middle of Figure \ref{fig:magnetic_scale_height}), the thickness of the gas density in the upper region agrees well with the density distribution of $h_2$ determined by the magnetic pressure. {The same tendency is obtained for the density distribution at $R = 0.75$ kpc.} On the other hand, at $R = 0.15$ kpc, the density distribution {extends beyond} the thickness $h_2$ determined by magnetic pressure. {Therefore, the gas located above $|z|\gtrsim 10$ pc cannot be supported by magnetic or gas pressure but still continuously falls downward}

-{The presence of the mid-latitude low-$\beta$ regions is a characteristic outcome of the radiative cooling.
+The presence of the mid-latitude low-$\beta$ regions is a characteristic outcome of the radiative cooling.
 Our treatment for the radiative cooling and heating is an approximated one (Section \ref{sec:cooling_and_heating}).
 Thus, we investigate the impact of the magnitude of the net cooling rate on the density distribution with 3D MHD simulations by changing the radiative heating rate.
-In Case III (IV) we increase (decrease) the radiative heating rate, $\Gamma$, to 10 (1/10) of the original setting in Case II.
-Since the increase (decrease) of the heating corresponds to the reduction (enhancement) of the net cooling, we call Case III (IV) the case with reduced (enhanced) cooling.
-In Cases III and IV, to save computation time, we employ half the numerical resolution compared to the fiducial models of Cases I and II. }
+In {Case III-l (IV-l)} we increase (decrease) the radiative heating rate, $\Gamma$, to 10 (1/10) of the original setting in Case II.
+Since the increase (decrease) of the heating corresponds to the reduction (enhancement) of the net cooling, we call {Case III-l (IV-l)} the case with reduced (enhanced) cooling.